preludeorg/libraries/container/dockerfile/README.md

 The project contains the following files:

 - `Dockerfile`: This file is used by Docker to build an image.
-- `entrypoint.sh`: Thisx script is executed when a container is run from the Docker image.
+- `entrypoint.sh`: This script is executed when a container is run from the Docker image.

 ## Dockerfile